rafaelh/CIPP-EU/README.md

 * [EU Institutions](https://github.com/rafaelh/CIPP-EU/blob/master/EU-institutions.md)
 * [non-EU Institutions](https://github.com/rafaelh/CIPP-EU/blob/master/non-EU-institutions.md)

-If you are doing the certification yourself, I recommend assembling your own version of something like this - the process of creating them is more useful than reading them.
+If you are doing the certification yourself, I recommend assembling your own version of notes like these - the process of creating them is more useful than reading them.